The Kitty Genovese Murder And Its Controversial Legacy

 Photo: New York Police Department [Public domain], via Wikimedia Commons

-A little over a month after The Beatles took New York, a new story rocked the headlines and another six years old’s life was horribly, suddenly impacted forever.
-The child was William Genovese, kid brother of Catherine “Kitty” Genovese, whom, as the story went, was brutally murdered in the early hours of March 13 while thirty eight witnesses stood by and did nothing.
-Along with the news story, went a photo of a doe-eyed Italian American beauty wearing a winsome expression.
-Kitty Genovese was what we called a “cute girl,” her hair in a trendy short cut.
-To this day, I think of Annette Funicello when I look at that photo.
-That picture would go on to grace psychology and sociology articles and textbooks for decades, Kitty Genovese became the poster girl for the “bystander effect” A New York Times article with the headline: 37 Who Saw Murder Didn’t Call Police.
-Eventually that number would round up to thirty eight as people all over the city, the country and then the world shook their heads about those cold New Yorkers who stood around watching that girl being massacred and couldn’t be bothered to interfere.
-In our Bronx neighborhood, the men stood around exhaling cigarette smoke with a “Jeez, whatsamatta with dem” or “that’s Queens for ya” The grizzly details were mostly captured by print journalism and in the deep recesses of DD-5 NYPD reports.
-The bottom line of the story was that if you’re getting murdered in New York, you’re on your own.
+That picture would go on to grace psychology and sociology articles and textbooks for decades.
+Kitty Genovese became the poster girl for the “bystander effect.”
+A New York Times article carried the headline “37 Who Saw Murder Didn’t Call Police.”
+Eventually, that number would round up to thirty-eight as people all over the city, the country, and then the world shook their heads about those cold New Yorkers who stood around watching that girl being massacred and couldn’t be bothered to interfere.
+In our Bronx neighborhood, the men stood around exhaling cigarette smoke with a “Jeez, whatsamatta with dem?” or “That’s Queens for ya.”
+The grisly details were mostly captured by print journalism and in the deep recesses of DD-5 NYPD reports.
+The bottom line of the story was that if you were getting murdered in New York, you were on your own.

-Later in college, I became a bit of a student expert on the case, writing what I thought at least dazzling papers for my psych professors about the bystander effect.
+Later in college, I became a bit of a student expert on the case, writing what I thought were dazzling papers for my psych professors about the bystander effect.
 After all, I knew all there was to know about the murder from newspapers and my overpriced university textbook, right?
 I was later to learn how wrong I, the journalists, the publishers, my professors, and practically everyone else had been about the event.

-In recent years, I now see it through the eyes of a contemporary of my time, In 1964, At the time of his sister’s famous murder, Bill lived with the rest of Kitty’s family in New Canaan, Connecticut.
-The Genoveses’ moved. to get out of the Brooklyn crime zone; however, being in her late 20s and quite independent, their oldest child Catherine.chose to stay in the city.
-Even then, living in New York wasn’t cheap so that meant she worked two jobs, office worker by day and bar manager by night, to support herself and live life on her terms.
-Kitty worked hard but she was living the career girl’s dream.
-At the time of her murder and for years hence, much has been made of the “relationship” between Kitty and her roommate Mary Ann Zielonko.
-Back then, the rumors were whispered, now the affection between the women has been openly blogged about and debated.
-Like much of Kitty’s life, questions remain, and fifty years later her brother Bill, having grown up, served his country, and lost his legs in the Vietnam War, went looking for some clear answers about what really happened in Kew Gardens starting at approximately 3:20 am and lasting for over half an hour on March 13, 1964.
-His journey was made into a brilliant 2015 documentary called “The Witness”.
+At the time of her murder and for years afterward, much has been made of the “relationship” between Kitty and her roommate, Mary Ann Zielonko.
+Back then, the rumors were whispered.
+Now the affection between the women has been openly blogged about and debated.
+Like much of Kitty’s life, questions remain, and fifty years later, her brother Bill, having grown up, served his country, and lost his legs in the Vietnam War, went looking for some clear answers about what really happened in Kew Gardens starting at approximately 3:20 a.m. and lasting for over half an hour on March 13, 1964.
+His journey was made into a brilliant 2015 documentary called The Witness.

 One Response